orbtl-ai/DebrisScan/README.md

 ### Step 5: Job Upload
 The `Job Upload` tab allows users to upload batches of aerial images for AI processing.
-Optionally, users can also provide additional information about flight altitude, camera, and/or drone model, which will allow DebrisScan to resample the imagery to match the AI's optimal resolutionour AI model's optimal resolution, increasing performance and accuracy.
+Optionally, users can also provide additional information about flight altitude, camera, and/or drone model, which will allow DebrisScan to resample the imagery to match the AI's optimal resolution, increasing performance and accuracy.

 > **Warning**